dusty-phillips/stytch_in_gleam/example/README.md

 # Stytch demo

-The two folders are three separate Gleam projects that work together as described in the [Lustre full stack guide](https://hexdocs.pm/lustre/guide/06-full-stack-applications.html).
+The two folders are separate Gleam projects that work together as described in the [Lustre full stack guide](https://hexdocs.pm/lustre/guide/06-full-stack-applications.html).